-The Canna Law Blog is a forum for discussion about the practical aspects of cannabis law and how it impacts those involved in this growing industry.
-We will provide insight into how canna businesspeople can use the law to their advantage; in plain language we will tell you what works and what does not.
+The Canna Law Blog is a forum for discussing the practical aspects of cannabis law and their impacts on the cannabis industry.
+We provide insight into how cannabis businesspeople can use the law to their advantage and in plain language we tell you what works and what does not.
 We aim to help you strategize how to wield the law as both a shield and a sword.

 Compliance will be a frequent topic.
 But we will tell you more than just “here is what the law is” and “here is how you comply.”
 We will discuss how the laws as written may say one thing, but our experience dictates something else.
 We will tell you when you need to do more than just follow the law to succeed, and we will set out what that something else is.

-Our intended audience is current and prospective industry stakeholders, but we invite constructive input from individuals with diverse perspectives and differing backgrounds.
-Cannabis has long been the domain of those outside conventional business circles, but as it becomes increasingly legal and legitimate, these two worlds will begin to merge.
+Our intended audience is current and prospective cannabis industry stakeholders, but we invite constructive input from individuals with diverse perspectives and differing backgrounds.
+Cannabis has long been the domain of those outside conventional business circles, but as it becomes increasingly legal and legitimate, these two worlds will begin merging.
 The ideas and opinions of everyone involved with cannabis will inform what we discuss here.

 We want our blog to be a place for both conversation and controversy.
 We expect many of you will disagree with us at least some of the time and we are fine with that.
 We are not afraid of being wrong—in fact, we want you to tell us when and how we are wrong.